Posts by Maleka

 Raleigh

-Jubla Coffee Roasters Raleigh NCJubla Coffee Roasters –
+Jubla Coffee Roasters –

 Delicious coffee, studious NC State University crowd, love the yellow and dark wood color scheme.
 Had a fried egg and cheese on a biscuit that was slightly sweet and delicious!
 Great spot if you are on NC State campus, they have an additional location in North Raleigh.